Apple is taking a big step with Apple Business

 Apple Business

 Apple announced something special this week.
 Not a new device, but something that might be even more interesting for many organizations: Apple Business.
-A completely new platform that brings all of Apple's business services together in one environment.
+A completely new platform with which Apple brings all its business services together in one environment.

-And frankly speaking: this is a development that we at Analyst ICT are following with great interest.
+And honestly, this is a development that we at Analyst ICT are following with great interest.

 The problem: fragmented tools and unnecessary complexity

-Many organizations working with Apple recognize the problem:
+Many organizations that work with Apple recognize the problem:

 • Multiple portals (Apple Business Manager, Business Essentials, Connect)